anccelo/andromeda081-backend/README.md

 Any idea, contribution, suggestion, criticism or anything else will be welcome.

-The first element developed (in progress in May 2020) are the technical data sheets of the planets of the solar system with data that is easy to understand and which can respond to the smallest curiosities of people without specific knowledge of astronomy
+The first element developed (in progress actualy june 2020) are the technical data sheets of the planets of the solar system with data that is easy to understand and which can respond to the smallest curiosities of people without specific knowledge of astronomy